for-giobbe/BASE/tutorial_3.md

 ---

-This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **non-ubiquitous gene OGs** - _i.e._ OGs where some of the species considered are lacking.
+This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **non-ubiquitous gene OGs** - _i.e._ OGs where some of the tips (species?)  considered are lacking.
-As before, what's need to carry out this analysis is:

-* a folder of aligned OGs
-* a species tree
-* two codeml .ctl files
+As before, what's need to carry out this analysis is a folder of aligned OGs, a species tree and two codeml .ctl files.

 Here is the [folder](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs) with a toy-dastaset which includes non-ubiquitous genes OGs as well; if you type ``` grep -c ">" *``` you can see how each fasta-formatted file has a different number of genes in it, yet never exceeding the total number of tips of our species tree.